Skip to Main Content

 • 2023: Nico Jaworski "Vocal Communication, Intra- and Inter-Individual Distinctiveness, and Group Decision Making in Lowland Woolly Monkeys (Lagothrix lagotricha poeppigii)" (Honorable Mention: Elisabeth Frank "Effects of age/sex on grooming behavior in a group of captive bonobos (Pan paniscus)"

-Ronald and Judith Spielbauer Award: Best Paper or Creative Work in Archaeology and Material Culture
+Ronald and Judith Spielbauer Award: Best Work in Archaeology and Material Culture

 Recent Recipients:

-Carol Kist Award for Best Paper or Creative Work Expressing a Holistic Approach in Anthropology
+Award for the Best Work Expressing a Holistic Approach in Anthropology

 This award is funded by the Carol E. Kist Fund.
 The Dept. of Anthropology fosters a four-field understanding of human variation.
-This prize recognizes a distinguished paper that uses theoretical and/or methodological approaches from at least two subdisciplines.
+This prize recognizes a distinguished paper or creative work that uses theoretical and/or methodological approaches from at least two sub-disciplines.

 Recent Recipients: